From the mountains of Lesotho and the Bokong River to the Nubian Flats of Sudan, African Waters guide Tim Leppan ’s career is in the ascendancy.

 - Lastly, the photographic potential on location has been second to none.
 I doubt I’ll ever get the chance to pull out my camera this much.
 Especially from a fly fishing perspective.

-5 fishing-connected items you don’t leave home without before making a mission?
+Fishing-connected items Tim Leppan doesn’t leave home without before making a mission?

 - My trusty Nikon Z7.
 Leaving my camera behind on a fishing trip is criminal.
 A good photo means as much as a good fish to me and so having the opportunity to do both is a win-win situation.

 - It sounds clichéd, but sunscreen.
 Tanned skin is not something I’m familiar with and so leaving sunscreen at home usually ends up being catastrophic.

 - Tying materials.
 Often I’ve had days where fish have zoned into a specific colour, profile or weight, whatever it may be.
 There’s nothing more frustrating than running out of a successful pattern whilst away on a fishing trip.

 - Sweets are a must.
 I’ll leave lunch and water behind before I leave the sweets.
 Orange-flavored Super Cs to be precise.

 - Blister plasters.
 The quickest way to ruin a great trip is a blister or three.

 5 bands to listen to while on a road trip?

 - The Beegees

 - Red Hot Chilli Peppers.
 Can’t go wrong.